 poold [-l level]

-poold provides automated resource partitioning facilities. poold can be enabled or disabled by using the Solaris Service Management Facility, smf(5). poold requires the Resource Pools facility to be active in order to operate.
+poold provides automated resource partitioning facilities. poold can be enabled or disabled using the Solaris Service Management Facility, smf(5). poold requires the Resource Pools facility to be active in order to operate.

 The dynamic resource pools service's fault management resource identifier (FMRI) is: